 Many Indigenous communities have assembled concise summaries of colonial histories and their experiences.
 For example, the Tla’amin First Nation developed a visual depiction of their history, including colonial harms.
 A health care setting could use this “time wheel” to help non-Indigenous service providers begin to learn the history.

-- Use the Map Your Landscape Tool to consider: What is the role of your organizational context in creating and mitigating inequities in relation to anti-racism?
+- Use the Map Your Landscape Tool (coming soon!) to consider: What is the role of your organizational context in creating and mitigating inequities in relation to anti-racism?
 What are the benefits to the organization, and to improving the health of Canadians?
 What are the benefits of addressing racism for the population at large?

 - Implement minimum mandatory training and integration requirements on anti-racism, and voluntary training requirements and follow-up: